hoffmangroup/polyidus/src/README.md

   --outdir OUTDIR       Path to output folder --aligner {bwa,bowtie2}
-                        Choose from bwa or bowtie2 (default)
+                        Choose from bwa or bowtie2 (default) --virname VIRNAME     Name of the virus used in file name conventions.

 Citation: Karimzadeh M., Arlidge C., Rostami A., Lupien M., Bratman S., and Hoffman M. M. Integration of human papillomavirus into the human genome